dtr-org/unit-e-blockbook/README.Unit-e.md

    This uses the test certificate from the blockbook repo.
 If you want to use your own certificate adjust the `-certfile` option accordingly.

+## Creating test data

+In order to see data in the Blockbook block explorer you need to connect it to a united daemon which has data.
+For testing there are two ways to generate test
+data:

+1. Run `united` in `-regtest` mode and use the CLI to generate blocks with `unite-cli --rpcuser=rpc --rpcpassword=rpc generate`
+2. Reuse the data created by the functional tests.
+For this you have to run a functional test with the `--nocleanup` option.
+This will keep the directory with the test data.
+The test output will tell you where this directory is.
+   You can then run `united` with the `-datadir` option pointing to this directory.

+   You will also need to add the esperanza options with the `-esperanzaconfig` option.
+Don't forget to quote the JSON such as `-esperanzaconfig='{"epochLength": 10, "minDepositSize": 1500}'`.
+The test output will tell you which exact options you need to set.

+   You also will need to add the `-reindex` option so that the index required by the block explorer is built.